-We present how to synthesize FRP programs from $ \TSL $ specifications.
-An overview of our approach is provided in \figureref{fig:system}.
-The user initially provides a $ \TSL $ specification over a set of predicate and function terms.
-At the end of the synthesis procedure, the user receives an executable to control a reactive system.
-The first step of our method fixes the model for the eventual FRP program, as described in \sectionref{sec:TSL2LTL}.
-This step is the most computationally expensive and may result in an unrealizable result, in which case synthesis terminates with no solution.
-If some result is found, the procedure continues with the translation to the FRP source code, as described in \sectionref{sec:TAM2FRP}.
+Our synthesis framework provides a modular refinement process to synthesize executables from $ \TSL $ specifications, as depicted in \cref{fig:system}.
+The user initially provides a $ \TSL $ specification over predicate and function terms.
+At the end of the procedure, the user receives an executable to control a reactive system.